SIMEXP/fmriprep-denoise-benchmark/content/ohbm2022abstract.md

 plt.tight_layout()
 ```

-Distance dependence of motion has been reduced for all strategies other than `simple` and `scrubbing`.
+#### Distance dependence of motion
-GSR-based strategies perform consistently well.
+Distance dependence of motion has been reduced for all strategies.

 ```{code-cell} ipython3
 :tags: [hide-input]